Azure/azure-quickstart-templates/application-workloads/opendx/openedx-tutor-lilac-ubuntu/README.md

 Tutor is reliable, fast and extensible, which has been used by hundreds of Open edX platforms around the world.
 After 'tutor local quickstart', A full, production-ready Open edX platform (Lilac release) will run with docker-compose.
 ```
+# Template Parameters

+When you launch the installation, you need to specify the following parameters:

+* `dnsLabelPrefix`: this is the public DNS name for the VM.
+You just need to specify an unique name.
+* `adminPasswordOrKey`: self-explanatory.
+Be aware that Azure requires passwords to have One upper case, one lower case, a special character, and a number.
+* `vmSize`: The type of VM that you want to use for the node.
+The default size is Standard_D3_v2, but you can change that if you expect to run workloads that require more RAM or CPU resources.
+The allowed values have been listed.

+# Script to deploy Tutor

 This template deploys the Open edX (Lilac release) through tutor on Ubuntu.
+After deploying the template, the prerequisite software needed to run tutor (docker, docker-compose) and tutor will be installed in the VM.
-A default deploy_tutor.sh is saved to /home/openadmin, which can deploy the open edx (Lilac reease) and create an admin user by command "./deploy_tutor.sh".
+A default deploy_tutor.sh is saved to /home/openadmin, which can be used to deploy the open edx (Lilac reease) and create an admin user by command "./deploy_tutor.sh".
+The whole procedure should require less than 10 minutes and a few questions about the Configuration of your Open edX platform will be asked.

 Connect to the virtual machine with SSH: `ssh openadmin@{PublicIPAddress}`.
 Installation log can be found under */var/log/azure*.

+# More About Open edX and Tutor

 You can learn more about Open edX and tutor here:
 - [Open edX](https://open.edx.org)